 She was seen as an oddity - her house on the side of the road was a stop-off point for people who wanted to see if the rumours were true.
 Was there really this diminutive lady that just sat around painting her house all day?

 She was the star of a television documentary in 1965 - five years before her death, which helped her gain some recognition.
-But now, posthumously her star is rising again.
-She's the titular character in a new film called Maudie with Sally Hawkins playing the lead role and Ethan Hawke starring as her husband.
-Due to the pervasive nature of social media, someone like Lewis wouldn't remain unknown nowadays for long - she'd be all over the web as the famous-yet-talented recluse.
+Then, in 2016 she was the titular character in Maudie with Sally Hawkins playing the lead role and Ethan Hawke starring as her husband.
+Due to the pervasive nature of social media, someone like Lewis wouldn't remain unknown nowadays, but probably revered as a famous-yet-talented recluse.
 A human interest piece that would have celebrities queuing up to buy her art.
 Sadly though, in her lifetime she was misunderstood by everyone except those closest to her.
 Not that that seemed to bother her.

 Human beings seek joy, courtship, love - but often overlook the rarest and most satisfying of all of these - contentment.
 The person who is content tends to be all of the above rolled into one - they have peace-of-mind.
 With her art and her idea that any surface was a blank canvas - Lewis was content with her life, at least on the surface.

 The people that would stop-by at her house were able to buy small paintings for $5, giving the home a steady stream of income to supplement her husband's job as a fishmonger.
 Now though, her paintings have reached up to $45,000 at auction.
 It seems though, that even if they had had that value when she was active, it wouldn't have mattered anyway.
 Lewis manifested her dreamlike perception of the world onto paper - living it out as she navigated the halcyon landscapes.
 When the painting was complete, the value was just an arbitrary number.
 It was all about the joy of the living-act of painting it.